AdaCore/spark2014/docs/lrm/source/packages.rst

    Global aspect or Depends aspect.
 The denotation must also be consistent between the Global and Depends aspects of a subprogram.

 #.
-In a public package specification only state abstractions shall be denoted,
+In a public package specification entities that are Part_Of an
-   not their ``constituents``.
+   encapsulating state abstraction shall not be denoted; such entities may be represented by denoting their encapsulating state abstraction which is not Part_Of a more visible state abstraction.
+   [This rule is applied recursively, if an entity is Part_Of a state abstraction which itself a Part_Of another encapsulating state abstraction, then it must be represented by the encapsulating state abstraction].
 The exclusion to this rule is that for private parts of a package given below.

 #.
 In the private part of a package a state abstraction declared by the
    package shall not be denoted other than for specifying it as the